 Historical wedding venues from English Heritage

-This glamorous Georgian villa in Greenwich Park is the ideal wedding venue for art lovers, as it houses the famous Wernher Collection of over 700 pieces of art.
+This glamorous Georgian villa in Greenwich Park is the ideal wedding venue for art lovers.
+After all, it houses the famous Wernher Collection of over 700 pieces of art!
 With its wooden flooring, bay window and fine antique furnishings, the Art Gallery makes the perfect location for a wedding ceremony of up to 80 guests, or a wedding breakfast of up to 60.
 For larger weddings, the Walled Garden provides the perfect space for a marquee holding up to 100 guests for drinks and dining.

 - Our Latest Blog Posts